 1892 – 1904

 The first logo of Standard Oil of New York, part of Rockefeller’s trust, incorporated numerous symbols emphasizing the quality of its products and the level of its service.
 At its center was the image of Aladdin’s lamp, referencing the idea of instantly granting wishes, much like the genie from the tale.
-This design connected the concept of top-quality oil with rapid delivery, which was made possible by Rockefeller’s railroad network.
+This design linked the concept of top-quality oil to rapid delivery, made possible by Rockefeller’s railroad network.

 The circular emblem symbolized a train wheel, highlighting its connection to railroad logistics and oil barrels.
 The design alluded to the company’s technological advancements in transportation.
 The word “security” was prominently displayed in the center, signifying the guaranteed safety of goods during transit.

-An oil inspired the shape of Aladdin’s lamp can—a tool widely used for lubricating machinery.
+Oil inspired the shape of Aladdin’s lamp, which is widely used as a lubricant for machinery.
 This visually associated the company with the technical oils it produced during its early market presence.
 Above the lamp, the word “Aladdin” was written in a cursive, hand-drawn style, adding an element of refinement to the design.

-The lower part of the logo featured the company name, “Standard Oil Company,” written in bold, sans-serif black font.
+The lower part of the logo featured the company name “Standard Oil Company” in bold, sans-serif black font.
 The circle’s white background allowed all composition elements to stand out in contrast and appear visually appealing.

 1904 – 1908